 Two fussy blokes 4-inch 5mm smooth rollers for woodwork.
 It gives an excellent finish.
 Barely need to lay off when used with water-based gloss/satin.
 Just need to run tape over them first to defuzz them.

-Hamilton greens, no tram lines, lovely fine finish and not overpriced
+Hamilton greens are the best paint rollers.
+No tram lines, lovely fine finish and not overpriced.

 I used to use Hamilton rollers, green ones for your standard emulsions, but they don’t hold enough paint and you have to go over the wall more than twice to get rid of the tram lines.